-As defined in Rule 6710(m) of the Financial Industry Regulatory Authority, Inc. ("FINRA"), the term Securitized Product means a security collateralized by any type of financial asset, such as a loan, a lease, a mortgage, or a secured or unsecured receivable, and includes but is not limited to an asset-backed security as defined in Section 3(a)(79)(A) of the Act, a synthetic asset-backed security, any residual tranche or interest of any security specified above, which tranche or interest is a fixed income security for purposes of FINRA Rule 6700 and paragraph (a) of FINRA Rule 6710.
+27 As defined in Rule 6710(m) of the Financial Industry Regulatory Authority, Inc. ("FINRA"), the term Securitized Product means a security collateralized by any type of financial asset, such as a loan, a lease, a mortgage, or a secured or unsecured receivable, and includes but is not limited to an asset-backed security as defined in Section 3(a)(79)(A) of the Act, a synthetic asset-backed security, any residual tranche or interest of any security specified above, which tranche or interest is a fixed income security for purposes of FINRA Rule 6700 and paragraph (a) of FINRA Rule 6710.
 Consistent with the requirements applicable to other fixed income securities listed pursuant to this proposed rule change, Securitized Products are subject to limits set forth in Nasdaq Rule 5735(b)(1)(B)(i), (ii), (iii), (iv) and (v), except that, with respect to the Fund's investments in ABS/Private MBS (as defined below), the Fund will not comply with the 90% requirement in Nasdaq Rule 5735(b)(1)(B)(iv) and CDOs (as defined below) will not be subject to the limits set forth in Nasdaq Rule 5735(b)(1)(B)(v) but will be required to comply with the tests in Nasdaq Rule 5735(b)(1)(B)(i)-(iv), including, without limitation, the 90% requirement in Nasdaq Rule 5735(b)(1)(B)(iv).
 Investments in CDOs will separately be subject to a limit of 10% of total assets of the Fund.
-In addition, the Fund's total investments in Securitized Products (including CDOs) will be subject to the restrictions applicable to all fixed income securities and Debt holdings of the Fund, including that: no more than 30% of the Debt and fixed income securities held by the Fund will be below investment grade (as defined infra in "Investment Restrictions"), and no more than 25% of the total assets of the Fund will be
+In addition, the Fund's total investments in Securitized Products (including CDOs) will be subject to the restrictions applicable to all fixed income securities and Debt holdings of the Fund, including that: no more than 30% of the Debt and fixed income securities held by the Fund will be below investment grade, and no more than 25% of the total assets of the Fund will be invested in Debt or fixed income or equity securities of issuers in any one industry.
+See infra "Investment Restrictions."

-Securitized Products include: (A) U.S. or foreign mortgage-backed securities ("MBS"), which are securities that represent direct or indirect participations in, or are collateralized by and payable from, mortgage loans secured by real property and which may be issued or guaranteed by government-sponsored entities ("GSEs") such as Fannie Mae (formally known as the Federal National Mortgage Association) or Freddie Mac (formally known as the Federal Home Loan Mortgage Corporation) or issued or guaranteed by agencies of the U.S. government, such as the Government National Mortgage Association ("Ginnie Mae"); (B) U.S. or foreign asset-backed securities ("ABS") and (C) U.S. or foreign collateralized debt obligations ("CDOs").
+or guaranteed by government-sponsored entities ("GSEs")28 such as Fannie Mae (formally known as the Federal National Mortgage Association) or Freddie Mac (formally known as the Federal Home Loan Mortgage Corporation) or issued or guaranteed by agencies of the U.S. government, such as the Government National Mortgage Association ("Ginnie Mae");29 (B) U.S. or foreign asset-backed securities ("ABS")30 and (C) U.S. or foreign collateralized debt obligations ("CDOs").31